"That's a tough programme. It won't be an easy start spring.

 This is not a programme about healing, about digesting these stones, but about angry imaginaries, self-defense classes, naming what is not said, dissonant enigmas, and the unknown creatures that may emerge from this violent confusion.

-Over the course of four days, a platform opens up for conversations, appearances, self-defense practices, sharing of artistic creative processes at different stages - to try to touch this dense and sticky mass, the impossible elaboration, the anguish, the poetic and real and performative consequences of violence in the sexual realm.
+Over the course of three days, a platform opens up for conversations, appearances, self-defense practices, sharing of artistic creative processes at different stages - to try to touch this dense and sticky mass, the impossible elaboration, the anguish, the poetic and real and performative consequences of violence in the sexual realm."

 In Harm’s Way comes from a dialogue between Carolina Bianchi, Carolina Mendonça and Elisa Liepsch.